 We like to give our editing team enough lead time to carefully polish your material and prepare it for the site.
 We especially encourage articles that have been published elsewhere.
 Please send in your submissions three months in advance of when it would ideally be published.
-(For example, if you’ve got some great Valentine’s Day ideas, you’ll want to send them in by the first of December.)
+(For example, if you’ve got some great Valentine’s Day ideas, you’ll want to send them in by the first of November.)
 Here’s the basic process we’d like you to follow:

 (1) Prepare your submission using the guidelines above.